The Energize Oregon Coalition is a voluntary partnership working to ensure a strong and enduring market for plug-in electric vehicles in Oregon.

 Electric Vehicle Policy – A work group advocating for smart, impactful policies in Oregon that will support the growth of the electric vehicle market.
 Staff: Zach Henkin (email)

-Communications and Marketing – A work group developing and promoting messaging about the benefits of electric vehicles for Oregon.
+Outreach and Education – A work group developing and promoting messaging about the benefits of electric vehicles for Oregon.
 Staff: Zach Henkin (email)

 Utility Engagement – A work group that serves as a forum and resource for Oregon’s utilities, as they seek to learn about and get more engaged with transportation electrification.
 Staff: Emmaline Pohnl (email)

 Joining the Coalition is as simple as becoming a member of Drive Oregon.
 Annual dues range from $200 to $2,000, based on your organization’s type and size.
 Government agencies and nonprofit organizations may request special consideration.
 For more information, contact Zach Henkin at (503) 724-8670 or via email.

 (Note: The Coalition is not a lobbying organization per se but will empower individual organizations with tools and language to take positions on key policy issues.)